pingcap/docs/partitioned-table.md

  - Add partitions using the `ALTER TABLE <table name> ADD PARTITION (<partition specification>)` statement.
  - Drop partitions using the `ALTER TABLE <table name> DROP PARTITION <list of partitions>` statement.
-  - Delete data from specified partitions using the `ALTER TABLE <table name> TRUNCATE PARTITION <list of partitions>` statement.
+ - Remove all data from specified partitions using the `ALTER TABLE <table name> TRUNCATE PARTITION <list of partitions>` statement.
+Like [TRUNCATE TABLE](/sql-statement-truncate.md), but for partitions.
  - Merge, split, or make other changes to the partitions using the `ALTER TABLE <table name> REORGANIZE PARTITION <list of partitions> INTO (<new partition definitions>)` statement.

 For `HASH` partitioned tables, `COALESCE PARTITION` and `ADD PARTITION` are not yet supported.